Tuesday, January 14th, 2020

 The appointed arbitrator will consider the papers and will then make a decision or ‘award’ that will be sent to both parties.
 Unlike the indication at a Private FDR, this award is binding upon the parties.
 There is no opportunity to re-negotiate.
 In this way, it is like the judgement at a final hearing; you simply get there much more quickly.

 The prospect of having to agree to be bound by the arbitrator’s award can be quite daunting, which is why it is not suitable for all people.
 However, the benefit of Arbitration is that matters can be dealt with, and finalised, much more quickly and the result is final.
 This provides a level of certainty which can be very attractive to some clients.
 Because matters are dealt with much more quickly, the total costs incurred in going to Arbitration are usually considerably less than court proceedings, particularly those that end up going all the way to a final hearing.
 The costs will vary depending on the circumstances of the case and should you decide to consider Arbitration, we can obtain a range of quotes upfront, though the costs of the Arbitrator himself/herself are generally shared between the parties.
 Each party will in addition have the costs of their own legal team, which will typically include a barrister to represent them at the Arbitration hearing.

 Once again, Arbitration is only available if both parties agree.

 Our Family & Divorce Law department can advise on all of the above options, in addition to typical financial proceedings, solicitor-led negotiations and Alternative Dispute Resolution methods.
 We will advise you at each stage whether there is a way to minimise costs and to avoid delays.
 Should you require further information in relation to any of the above, or if you want to arrange an initial appointment to discuss your options, please do get in touch.

-Maisie Lockyer is a solicitor in the Family & Divorce Team at Hanne & Co.
-LLP
+Maisie Lockyer is a solicitor in Hanne & Co’s Family & Divorce Team